Integralist/integralist.co.uk/content/posts/git-internals.md

 What's interesting about the plumbing subcommands is that some of them are used internally by git when you're calling the porcelain subcommands (e.g. `git read-tree`, `git update-index`, `git update-ref` will be called by other porcelain commands such as `git add` or `git commit`).

+> [!NOTE]
-> Note: although we'll be looking at a couple of plumbing commands in this article, I'll refer you to the [git book](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) for a look at the different plumbing commands available and how they're used.
+> although we'll be looking at a couple of plumbing commands in this article, I'll refer you to the [git book](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) for a look at the different plumbing commands available and how they're used.

 ## The `.git` directory